MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Rate optimization** When your token utilization is high and predictable, use the [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) pricing model for better cost optimization.
 >
 > - **Usage optimization** Take [model pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) into account along with model capabilities when choosing models.
 Start with less costly models for less complex tasks like text generation or completion tasks.
 For more complex tasks like language translation, or content understanding, consider more advanced models.
 Consider different [model capabilities](/azure/ai-services/openai/concepts/models) and maximum token usage limits while picking the appropriate model aligning with the use cases like text embedding, image generation, transcription scenarios, etc. By carefully selecting the model that best fits your needs, you can optimize costs while still achieving the desired performance for your application.
 >
-> - **Cost efficiency** Optimize prompt input and response length.
+> - **Adjust usage** Optimize prompt input and response length.
 Longer prompts consume more tokens, raising the cost.
 However, prompts that are missing sufficient context will not help the models yield good results.
 Create concise prompts that provide enough context to allow the model to generate a useful response.
 Likewise, ensure you optimize the limit of the response length.
 >
 > - **Cost efficiency** Batch requests, where possible, to minimize the per-call overhead which can reduce overall costs.
 Ensure you optimize batch size.
 >